 According to Analytical Cannabis and PotGuide, there are currently 20,000 known terpenes amongst plants, and cannabis has at least 100 of them.
 Of the 100 cannabis terpenes, Leafly lists eight as the most common: myrcene, beta-caryophyllene, limonene, pinene, terpinolene, linalool, humulene, and ocimene.
 Many of the things we believe about these terpenes remains unconfirmed by adequate scientific research.

 Myrcene is the most abundant terpene amongst all cannabis strains.
-It is believed to be the terpene that makes plants indicas, and also responsible for some of the therapeutic properties associated with cannabis indica plants.
+It is believed to be the terpene that makes plants indicas, and also responsible for some of the properties associated with cannabis indica plants.
 Myrcene is also found in mangoes and hops.
 It is said to have a musky and herbal scent.
 The strains Blue Dream and White Widow contain heavy amounts of myrcene.

 Beta-caryophyllene, or simply caryophyllene, is the second most common terpene in cannabis.
 It is found in black pepper, cloves, and cinnamon.
 OG Kush and Original Glue are commonly dominant in beta-caryophyllene.

 Limonene is thought to be the terpene responsible for the citrus flavors of cannabis, and the uplifting/euphoric effects associated with cannabis sativa strains.
 It is also found in orange and lemon rinds, juniper, and peppermint.
 Two common cannabis strains with an abundance of limonene are Cinex and Wedding Cake.